Factors That Affect Ticket Price

 Seasonality

-Seasonality is a huge factor in the price of airline tickets.
-Here’s a quick seasonality guide:
+Seasonality is a huge factor in around the world ticket price structure.
+Here’s a general seasonality guide to get you oriented:

 .

-* Note: these dates are not hard and fast.
-Each airline and country has their own variations on seasonality dates.
+* Note: these dates aren’t hard and fast.
+Different airlines and countries have their own variations on seasonality dates.

-The reason for price changes over seasonal dates is pretty logical: more people around the world have time off to travel or wish to visit friends and family during specific months and airlines take advantage of it.
-If that’s when you have time available, expect pricing to be higher.
-We recommend booking about six months in advance if you’ll be traveling during peak season so you can take advantage of the lowest fares.
-If you’re traveling for an extended period of time, work around seasonality in order to keep your costs lower.
+If this is when you’ve got time to make your RTW trip, expect pricing to be higher.
+We recommend booking about six months in advance if you’ll be traveling during peak season so you can take advantage of the lowest fares and best selection of seats and upgrades.
+If you’re traveling for an extended period of time, work around seasonality to keep your costs lower.

 Priorities

-When thinking about this in terms of your ticket budget, consider that some places can be more expensive (with regards to flights and daily spending) than others.
-You may have to balance the places you really want to see with how much money you have to spend to get there.
-Does seeing the St. Basil’s Cathedral in Moscow and its $1000 price increase make you rethink going there?
-Perhaps omit it this time around.
+When thinking about this in terms of your RTW ticket budget, consider that some destinations can be more expensive (with regards to flights and daily spending) than others.
+You may have to balance the places you really want to see with how much money you have to spend to get to them.

 Flexibility